kbirk74/Credit_Risk_Analysis/README.md

 Of the two  Machine learning models, Radome Forest produced the best results with 99% in accuracy, precessions and F1 score.

 ##Conclusion - based on the comparative analysis of the data set the best performers  are Smoteen sampling and Random Forest Modeling.

+Reference Jupiter notebooks for more detail on classification repots.